Bodleum/BibleNotes/ShorterCatechism.md

 ---------------------------------------------------------------------------------------------------

-## 9. What is the of creation?
+## 9. What is the work of creation?
-The work of creation is the making by God of all things from nothing, by his powerful word, in the space of six days, and all very good.
+*The work of creation is the making by God of all things from nothing, by his* *powerful word, in the space of six days, and all very good.*

 ### References
   * Genesis 1:1